Craig Moore: Rangers (second spell)

 Ahead of the 2003–04 season, Moore was expecting to make himself available in the first team under the management of Alex McLeish and also appointed as a new captain following the departure of Barry Ferguson.
 However, he suffered a hamstring injury during a 1–1 draw against Copenhagen in the first leg of the UEFA Champions League third round, and was sidelined for a month.
 On 27 September 2003, Moore made his return from injury, coming on as a second half substitute, in a 3–1 win against Dundee.
-He captained his first match for Rangers against Panathinaikos in the UEFA Champions League match and helped the club drew 1–1.
-However, Moore, once again, suffered another hamstring injury and was substituted in the 68th minute; in a 3–0 lost against Manchester United on 5 November 2003.
+He captained his first match for Rangers against Panathinaikos in the UEFA Champions League match and helped the club draw 1–1.
+However, Moore, once again, suffered another hamstring injury and was substituted in the 68th minute; in a 3–0 loss against Manchester United on 5 November 2003.
 On 28 December 2003, he made his return from injury, coming on as a second half substitute, in a 3–1 win against Dundee.
 Having been suspended twice in the beginning of 2004, Moore then scored his first goal of the season, in a 2–0 win against Kilmarnock on 11 February 2004.
 His second goal of the season then came on 13 March 2004, in a 1–1 draw against Hearts.
 However, he suffered a knee injury that saw him sidelined for the rest of the 2003–04 season.
 Despite this, Moore went on to make twenty–five appearances and scoring two times in all competitions.

 Ahead of the 2004–05 season, Moore’s future at Rangers was in doubt after McLeish stated that he "may leave the club if the player’s ambition didn't match the manager" and still maintain that he need to fight for his first team place.
 This came after his contract negotiation have been stalled with the club, to the point that his relationship with McLeish to "have deteriorated, perhaps beyond repair".
 However, his involvement in the "Olyroos", the Australian Olympic Football team, angered Rangers manager McLeish as it forced him to miss the start of the Scottish league season, resulting in Moore being stripped of the club’s captaincy and was placed on a transfer list.
 Following, he was linked with a move away from Rangers in the summer transfer window, with Real Sociedad and Blackburn Rovers interested in signing Moore.
 His move to Blackburn Rovers collapsed after failing a medical.
 He ended up staying at the club and made his first appearance of the season, starting the whole game, in a 1–1 draw against CSKA Moscow in the UEFA Champions League play–offs that saw Rangers eliminated from the tournament.
 Following this, Moore was forced to the fringes of the team and never played for Rangers again.
 It was reported on 22 December 2004 that he’s expecting to leave the club, with Everton and Borussia Mönchengladbach interested in signing him.
 By the time Moore left Rangers, he made six appearances in all competitions in the 2004–05 season.